 Just like every dollar you put in a savings account or that you borrow, the money you invest in a term deposit is used for something by your bank.
 We think it’s worth considering what the bank uses your money for and whether this aligns with your values.

 What it’s used for depends on the bank.
 When looking at where to get a term deposit, take some time to research and/or ask the question of what the bank invests in and lends to.

 If the answer includes industries that cause harm to people or the planet such as fossil fuels, weapons, tobacco and gambling, chances are that your term deposit is contributing to those investments.

 That’s why where you bank matters.
 And, it’s where you choose to get a term deposit can make a positive difference in the world.

 Bank Australia doesn’t put profits before people.
 That’s why we have never and will never lend to the fossil fuel industry.
 We believe in responsible banking, so we don’t lend to industries that cause harm to people or the planet.

-Take out a term deposit on our special 6 month rate here.
+Take out a term deposit here.